ugr-sail/sinergym/docs/source/pages/architecture.rst

 - Initiates the simulation process (*4.4*).
 - Executes the warmup process (*4.5*).

 When the simulation is ready, the agent begins sending control actions to the building (*5*). *Sinergym* replaces the building model's predefined schedulers by interrupting the simulation, applying the agent's actions, and resuming the process, thus enabling continuous control.
 The middleware coordinates this by waiting for the actions to take effect and the simulation state to update (*5.1*).
-Once updated, the new state is returned to the agent via the Gymnasium interface (*5.2*) and interaction continues via *step*.
+Once updated, the new state is returned to the agent via the Gymnasium interface (*5.2*) and interaction continues via ``step``.
 This cycle repeats until the episode concludes.

-|

-The tool is designed to handle additional tasks seamlessly, such as managing output directory structures, preparing handlers, and collecting data during the simulation using callbacks.
+The tool is designed to handle additional tasks seamlessly, such as managing output directory structures, preparing handlers, and collecting data during simulation using callbacks.
 The *Sinergym* architecture achieves its design goals by providing several advantages:

 - **Extensibility**.
 Support to custom reward functions, wrappers, controllers, and loggers, as well as new EnergyPlus building and weather configurations.
 - **Comprehensive middleware**.
 The EnergyPlus API grants access to all building sensors, metrics, actuators, and related simulation data.